clntsf/dir/README.md

         - Simulate the odds of "winning" a ball-and-drum style lottery given the size of the drum and number of balls on a lottery ticket
         ([alt3_lotto](https://github.com/ctsf1/alt3_lotto))

+- #### [Final Project](): Modelling and Simulation, Data Visualisation and Analysis
+    - As a culmination of our efforts through the entirety of leaving cycle we were tasked with creating a working simulation of any popular game, along with a set of plausible, engaging agents with varying behaviors, to simulate human-human, human-computer, and computer-computer play and analyze trends in data.
+The project in its full form, along with all of the source code, has been uploaded c.2024 (Completed May 2023)